 Can I get two licensures at the same time?

 Yes.
-Currently, over two-thirds of our students get Education of the Deaf and Hard of Hearing licensure Birth-12th grade and an additional area of licensure, such as Elementary Education, Special Education, or Middle School Education in the areas of mathematics, science, social studies, or language arts.
+Currently, over half of our students get Education of the Deaf and Hard of Hearing licensure kindergarten-12th grade and an additional area of licensure, such as Elementary Education, Special Education, or Middle School Education in the areas of mathematics, science, social studies, or language arts.
 These additional licensure areas not only make students stronger teachers of the deaf and hard of hearing but also give students the additional option of working with hearing children in public school settings.
 It is possible to get two areas of licensure within a four year period, but careful planning is a must.
 Students who pursue this option must occasionally take a few courses in summer school, either at Barton or in their home communities.